sohyunwriter/LangChain-OpenTutorial/docs/03-OutputParser/03-StructuredOutputParser.md

 Set up the environment.
 You may refer to [Environment Setup](https://wikidocs.net/257836) for more details.

 **[Note]**
-- `langchain-opentutorial` is a package that provides a set of easy-to-use environment setup, useful functions and utilities for tutorials.
+- ```langchain-opentutorial``` is a package that provides a set of easy-to-use environment setup along with useful functions and utilities for tutorials.
-- You can checkout the [`langchain-opentutorial`](https://github.com/LangChain-OpenTutorial/langchain-opentutorial-pypi) for more details.
+- You can checkout the [```langchain-opentutorial```](https://github.com/LangChain-OpenTutorial/langchain-opentutorial-pypi) for more details.

 ```python
 %%capture --no-stderr